Dilger History, Family Crest & Coats of Arms

 The surname Dilger was first found in Swabia, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.
 The name comes from Odilia, patron saint of the Alsace, and it soon took the form of Dilia, and thence Dilg.
 Records reveal that a Mathis Dilger lived in Tuebingen in 1456.

-Important Dates for the Dilger family
+Early History of the Dilger family

 This web page shows only a small excerpt of our Dilger research.
 Another 106 words (8 lines of text) covering the years 1771 and 1818 are included under the topic Early Dilger History in all our PDF Extended History products and printed products wherever possible.